llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/10_definitions.md

 ## Maintenance Intersection {#autocharging-definitions-maintenance-intersection}

 The maintenance intersection is a 3-way intersection.
 A direction on the maintenance intersection leads either to a charging intersection (in case of module 2) or to a subset of chargers (in case of Module 1).
+See [](#fig:int_def)

 ## Charger Intersection {#autocharging-definitions-charging-intersection}

 A charger intersection is a 3-way intersection where the charger entrances and exits of seperate chargers meet.
+See [](#fig:int_def)

 ## Charging Manager {#autocharging-definitions-charging-manager}

 A charging manager is basically a watchtower with a traffic light.
 Its task is to tell Duckiebots to which charger they should drive in.
 The charging manager must be allocated on the maintenance intersection.
+See [](#fig:int_def)

 ## Doorkeeper {#autocharging-definitions-doorkeeper}

 A doorkeeper is a watchtower that detects which charger a Duckiebot entered or exited.
 It must be allocated on the charging intersection.
+See [](#fig:int_def)

 Below you can find the definitions of maintenance intersection and charger intersections.
-You can also see also an example of the placement of charging manager and doorkeepers.[](#fig:int_def)
+You can also see also an example of the placement of charging manager and doorkeepers.
+See [](#fig:int_def)

 <div figure-id="fig:int_def">
 <img src="images/maintenance_intersection_def.png" style="width: 60%"/>
 <figcaption>
-Definitions of Intersections and Placement of Charging Manager and Doorkeepers
+Definitions of Intersections and Placement of Charging Manager and Doorkeepers for Module 2
 </figcaption>
 </div>